 - Integration is another challenge for companies implementing data-driven marketing.
 Gathering the needed data is a big task for any company.

-- Sometimes data analysis can suggest an action that is against the value of the brand.
+- Sometimes, data analysis can suggest action against the brand’s value.
 Marketers should maintain a sense of brand integrity and not sacrifice values.

 Taking the Data-Driven Approach